spr-networks/spr-apns-proxy/README.md

 # Description

-Apple push notifications requires sending alerts using a token connected to a appleid.
+Apple push notifications require sending alerts using a token connected to an appleid.
-SPR try not to have any centralized parts we use this proxy to forward notifications to Apple, and from there its pushed to your ios device.
+SPR tries not to have any centralized parts.

+We use this proxy to forward notifications to Apple, and from there its pushed to your ios device.

-If you want to you can either opt out of this in the app or setup your own notification key & talk to Apple directly.
+If you want to you can either opt out of this in the app or set up your own notification key & talk to Apple directly.

-This project is open source & alerts are encrypted from spr to the app & can only be viewed by you.
+Alerts are encrypted from spr to the app & can only be viewed by you.
 (See category: "SECRET" in this code and the ios app)

 ## Expected JSON
-The proxy server is expecting the same json data from clients as apns No special headers is required, use PUT or POST.
+The proxy server is expecting the same json data from clients as apns No special headers are required, use PUT or POST.

 ### Plaintext Notifications
 ```bash